Mitogenie/Mito-Hacker/README.md

 - 7500+ images were used to develop and test Mito Miner.

 #### MiA (Mitochondrial Analyzer)
-MiA uses the binarized mitochondrial network to perform greater than 100 mitochondria-level and cell-level morphometric measurements.

 ###### What to know before use
 - Input: Single-cell binary images of mitochondrial network
 - Output: Tabular data (TSV format), including aggregate(per cell, and per mitochondrion where applicable) and raw (per mitochondrion) measurements.